Our school dog is Poppy who usually lives with Mrs Pelham but comes to school every day and is very popular!

 Our school does have a ‘no dogs’ policy – however Poppy will be the school dog and will be in school for a specific purpose.
 She will be on a lead at all times when moving around the school property and will always be accompanied by an adult.
 Poppy will also be fully insured to carry out her role thus allowing her to be on the school site.
 We still will NOT be allowing other dogs onto the school site at any time as their temperament etc is unknown to us.
 So the ‘no dogs’ policy still applies to other dogs.

 Some children may have had upsetting experiences and thus have a fear of dogs (or another animal).
 Poppy is calm and gentle around children; she has a very loving and gentle nature.
 Experience and research have shown that, with proper guidance and handling, children can learn to overcome their fear of animals and grow in respect and appreciation for them.

 It is understandable that some of you may be concerned about possible allergic reactions to a school dog.
 The Cockapoo breed is known to be hypo- allergenic.
 Poppy will be subjected to a thorough cleanliness and grooming regime.
 We will ask parents who are concerned to make the school aware if their child has an allergy.

 If you do not want your child to interact directly with Poppy then please put this in writing to the school.

 Here is our Policy about dogs.

-Mr Reid also has three cats which are regularly seen around school and are very popular.
-They are called Marble, Maurice and Tilly.
+Mr Reid also has four cats which are regularly seen around school and are very popular.
+They are called Marble, Tilly, Romeo and Rudy.